Sizeable Donation Funds Essential Maintenance for Community ‘Hub’

 AN EAST AYRSHIRE bowling club has been given the opportunity to carry out some external maintenance to their clubhouse thanks to the Banks Community Fund.

 The grant of over £5,000 has been used to strip out existing guttering and downpipes and replace a lot of essential building fabric of the clubhouse generally, which is imperative to the safe running of the club going forward.
+Find more info here on gutter maintenance.

 May Wood, Secretary for the Glaisnock Valley Bowling Club said: “It has been nearly 40 years since any previous improvements have been made so this has made a real difference to the outside of the building.